tattersoftware/codeigniter4-visits/README.md

 ## Usage

 If installed correctly CodeIgniter 4 will detect and autoload the class, service, and config.
-Use the service to load the class and record the current visit:
+The library includes an event listening for `post_controller_constructor` to record page loads.
+If you prefer to handle them manually you may use the service to load the class and record the current visit:
 * `service('visits')->record();`

-**Recommended:** Include this line in `BaseController` in the `initController()` method so traffic is recorded on every page load.

 ## Accessing data